gnarlyquack/dr-strangetest-documentation/Test-Fixtures.md

 Building upon the previous example, let's assume we want to support multiple database and payment processor backends.
-Client code (in our example, `OrderManager`) should function identically regardless of the backend used.
+Client code (in our example, `OrderManager`) should function identically regardless of the backend.
 To ensure this, we'd like to run the same tests against the various database and payment processor backends we support.